-We are aware of LEA guidelines on health and safety requirements for field trips and all of our reserves and activities have up to date risk assessments written for them.
+We are aware of LEA guidelines on health and safety requirements for field trips and all of our reserves and all activities have up to date risk assessments written for them.
+Those relevant to your visit will be sent before you arrive.
 Teachers have commented that these are good.